-Absences - When your child is going to be absent or is sick, please send a note to your child's teacher upon their return.
-You can also report the absence via email.
-Use the "Report an Absence" tab on the left side navigation links.
+Absences - When your child is going to be absent from school, please report the absence via email.
+Use the "Report an Absence" tab on the left side of Butler's webpage.
+Or, you can send a note with your child the following day upon return to the Front Office.

 Academic Internship Application - Students interested in academic internships should contact Ms. Michaela Boeche in the Career Center.

-Academy of Health Sciences (AOHS) - For more information about the academy contact Academy Coodinator Mary Heston or visit the academy website (opens in new tab).
+Academy of Health Sciences (AOHS) - For more information about the academy, contact Academy Coordinator Mary Heston by using the email address under Faculty & Staff on the left side navigation links and under Support Staff.

 Accuplacer - Please contact School Counseling Services for information about the Accuplacer, the required placement test for CPCC.